pkivolowitz/asm_book/more/jump_tables/README.md

 This is implemented by the `cbz`.

 If the result of the `mod` is not 0, then its value must be *flipped*.
-This is the `sub` instruction.
-See the comment above.
-The idea here is that if the result of the mod is 5, for example, then the flipped value is 3 - this is the number of stragglers left over from full loops of 8.
+The idea here is that if the result of the mod is 5, for example, we have 5 stragglers.
+We want to execute 5 of the sequential instructions below.
+So, we want to jump 3 instructions into the table.
+Notice that 3 is 8 - 5.

 Finally, we have the computation of the address to where we jump into the middle of the table.